GurSych/CelluarAutomatonLibrary/README.md

 ```

 **Equating CelluarAutomaton objects:**<br>
-You can using == and != operators to check equality of two CelluarAutomatons objects
+You can using == and != operators to check equality of two CelluarAutomaton objects

 <details>
 <summary>Code example</summary>